|

 this in mind about hay: A given amount of hay will have more nutritional

 content than the same amount of pasture grass.
-That's because proteins
+That's because protein

 in the hay has been concentrated during the drying process.
 There's